maelys-mcardle/adventure/examples/ottawa/entities/world/potluck.md

 trans stuff, laughing at averse experiences being queer in Ottawa, vegan dishes that have been baked, places that have been hiked.

+Your friends Finn, Storm and Fortran are here.

 ## potluckKitchen: kitchen

 You are in the kitchen.
 It is packed with people.